 Because other conditions — like influenza, mononucleosis, strep throat, the so-called stomach flu and even the common cold — can cause similar symptoms, early HIV symptoms are often overlooked.
 The fact that these symptoms go away on their own relatively quickly also contributes to them being ignored or misattributed.

-Unlike other conditions that can cause flu-like symptoms, early HIV infection can also cause a rash.
-A review article published in January 2011 in "Journal of the International AIDS Society" explains that rashes are common in both early and late stages of HIV infection.
+Unlike many of the other conditions that can lead to flu-like symptoms, early HIV infection often causes a rash.
+A review article published in January 2011 in the Journal of the International AIDS Society explains that rashes are common in both the early and late stages of HIV infection.

 When to See a Doctor

-If you have risk factors for HIV -- including a history of unprotected sex or injection drug use -- be sure to get tested for HIV.
-Keep in mind that early HIV symptoms may be subtle and are frequently undiagnosed.
-Getting early HIV care can help protect you from HIV-related complications and also prevent spread of the virus to loved ones.
+If you have risk factors for HIV — including a history of unprotected sex or injection drug use — be sure to get tested for HIV.
+Keep in mind that early HIV symptoms are usually mild and frequently missed or attributed to another illness.